Dedicated scheme website

 In addition, the Reports of Information to Inform an Appropriate Assessment (RIAA), which have been the subject of previous consultations during 2014 and 2017 have also been updated for consultation during the same period 26 March 2019 to 17 May 2019.

-At the point where a decision is ready to be made and in the continued absence of ministers, the Department will consider whether to issue a decision taking account of the provisions of the NI (Executive Formation and Exercise of Functions) Act 2018 and the associated guidance issued by the Secretary of State.
-At that time, consideration will also be given to making a new Direction Order (New Buildings to Ballygawley) and a Vesting Order for the lands previously vested for construction of Phase 1A.
+At the point where a decision is ready to be made and in the continued absence of ministers, the Department will consider whether to issue a decision taking account of the relevant legislation at that time.
+Consideration will also be given to making a new Direction Order (New Buildings to Ballygawley) and a Vesting Order for the lands previously vested for construction of Phase 1A.

 All the aforementioned reports and notices are available to view or download on the project website - A5 WTC Website.